 1. Best Cities in Italy – Lucca

 This beautiful Italian city nestled in the Tuscan countryside is considered by many to be the hidden gem of Italy.
-Lucca is best known for its historic city center that is surrounded by an impressive 16th century stone wall.
+Lucca is best known for its historic city center which is surrounded by an impressive 16th-century stone wall.
 It is a great place to see religious sites that aren’t overcrowded; while you’re there you can visit the Duomo di San Martino, Saint Micheal’s church, and Saint Frediano’s basilica.
 This historical city also has many Roman monuments, one of which is the Roman amphitheater.

 After visiting these important sights, you can indulge yourself by visiting Via Fillungo, the main shopping street in Lucca.
 Shopping can be followed by a delicious dinner of Lucca’s specialty pasta, tordelli lucchesi, a flour and egg pasta stuffed with meat and topped with even more meat.
 To finish this decadent meal, try a slice of buccellato, a traditional sweet bread cake made in Lucca.

 As you finish your visit to Lucca, you can also plan a day trip to Pisa, one of Tuscany’s most famous cities.
 Pisa is predominantly known for the Leaning Towers of Pisa and is filled with tourists, so a day trip may be all you need.
+Btw: Here are some common travel mistakes in Italy and how to avoid them.

 There is certainly a reason why millions of people visit Rome each year.
 This city is filled with historic landmarks, entertainment, lively nightlife, art, and family-friendly activities.
 On the top of your list should be the Colosseum, Roman Forum, and Palatine Hill.
 Even if you aren’t a history buff, these ancient landmarks will awe you with their grandeur (and besides, have you ever been to Rome if you didn’t take a picture in front of the Colosseum?).